 New York, New York, United States

-MBIE-adapted Therapy Suitability and Acceptability Scale to measure Patient MBIE Therapy Tolerability
+MBIE-adapted Therapy Suitability and Acceptability Scale to Measure Patient MBIE Therapy Tolerability

 An MBIE-adapted Therapy Suitability and Acceptability Scale will average specific items from patient's view on match of therapy to the problem, responsiveness of intervention to different treatment challenges, degree of unexpected discomfort related to treatment, interest in using therapy experiences beyond the therapy session.
 This scale includes 10-20 items, depending on the session content, and is measured using a Likert scale from 1-7.
 Scores are calculated using a sum of all items, with a possible range of scores of 10 to 140.
 Higher scores indicate greater suitability of the treatment for the child and expectancy of success with the intervention.